Tatiana Santo Domingo: Personal and media life

 In 2010, Tatiana Santo Domingo relinquished her US citizenship, according to the Internal Revenue Service.

 In July 2012, Caroline, Princess of Hanover, released a statement announcing that Andrea Casiraghi and Tatiana Santo Domingo became engaged after a seven-year relationship.
 Prior to their wedding, she had already accompanied Casiraghi at some of most important social events in Monaco, such as the Rose Ball, the enthronement of his uncle Prince Albert II of Monaco, the Monaco Grand Prix, and the wedding of Prince Albert and Charlene Wittstock.

 Santo Domingo gave birth to a son named Alexandre Andrea Stefano "Sasha" Casiraghi, on 21 March 2013, in London, England.
 Casiraghi and Santo Domingo were married in a civil ceremony in the Prince's Palace of Monaco on August 31, 2013.
 A religious ceremony was later held in Gstaad, Switzerland, on February 1, 2014.
-Their second child, India Casiraghi, was born in London on 12 April 2015.
-A third child, Maximilian Rainier, was born on 19 April 2018.
+Their second child, India Julia Casiraghi, was born in London on 12 April 2015.
+A third child, Maximilian Rainier Casiraghi, was born on 19 April 2018.
 The children are in the line of succession to the Monegasque throne.

 Santo Domingo is known for her unique fashion sense, which varies from an elegant style to a vintage, boho-chic, hippie one.
 She cites Loulou de la Falaise as her style idol.
-She is fluent in French, English, Portuguese and Italian.
+She is fluent in Spanish, French, English, Portuguese and Italian.
 She is close friends with socialites such as Charlotte Casiraghi, Eugenie Niarchos, and Margherita Missoni.

 Wealth

 On the Forbes 2019 The World's Billionaires list, she was ranked #1349 with an estimated net worth of US$1.7 billion.
-However, Forbes has since reviewed the structure of inheritance of Santo Domingo's father, Julio Maria Santo Domingo, Jr, and has asserted that half of his estate was inherited by his widow Vera Rechulski Santo Domingo, Tatiana Santo Domingo's mother.
+However, Forbes has since reviewed the structure of inheritance of Santo Domingo's father, Julio Mario Santo Domingo, Jr, and has asserted that half of his estate was inherited by his widow Vera Rechulski Santo Domingo, Tatiana Santo Domingo's mother.
 Accordingly, Tatiana Santo Domingo has been dropped off their list of the world's billionaires, while her mother was added, holding an 11% ownership of the Santo Domingo family's Luxembourg-based holding company.
 The magazine also asserts that Tatiana inherited a 5% stake in the holding company, making her net worth around $500 million.